vishal-verma-96/personal-expense-tracker/README.md

 - 📅 Log daily expenses with date
 - 📂 Categorize spending (Fooding, Shopping, etc.)
 - 📝 Add item Name and its amount
-- 💳 Monthly budget tracking
+- 💳 Monthly budget tracking with update option
 - 📊 Summary of expenses by category
 - 📄 View all expense history in a tabular format
 - 💾 Save & load data via CSV file